BurntSushi/rebar/TUTORIAL.md

 results for a single regex engine), you can make the table more readable by limiting the regex engines one examines with the `-e/--engine` flag.
 For example, to compare the `rust/regex`, `re2` and `go/regexp` engines across all
-benchmark:
+benchmarks:

 ```
 $ rebar cmp record/all/2023-04-11/*.csv -e '^(re2|rust/regex|go/regexp)$'
 ```

-This shows all benchmarks where _at least one_ of the engines has a recorded result.
-You might only want to look at results where all three engines have a
+The above command shows all benchmarks where _at least one_ of the engines has a recorded result.
+You might instead only want to look at results where all three engines have a result:
-result:

 ```
 $ rebar cmp record/all/2023-04-11/*.csv -e '^(re2|rust/regex|go/regexp)$' --intersection